 The grand total is $97.51.

-We can make a bug-out bag for around $100, however, when compared to the other articles in the trilogy (soon to be published), you may find this to be incomplete or a good starter kit, but this is still a nice bug-out rucksack.
+We can make a bug-out bag for around $100, however, when compared to other budgets, you may find this to be incomplete or a good starter kit, but this is still a nice bug-out rucksack.
 If you have a larger budget, do check out this other article of my suggestions to build a BOB with $500.

 The more you shop around, and monitor product prices, the better the prices will be.
 Not rushing into buying prepping items but waiting for good offers and checking reviews is a great way to build a stockpile too.